Quintrell-11/configure-ad/README.md

 </p>
 <p>
-Now that my virtual machines are up and running I use their individual public ip addresses to log into both at the same time.
-Now that both are opened and (Domain Controller) is accessible I disabled the firewall the make the domain reachable (run/wf.msc).
+Now that the virtual machines are up and running I used their individual public ip addresses to log into both via remote desket.
+With both opened and (Domain Controller) accessible I disabled the firewall the make the domain reachable (run/wf.msc).
 Once the firewall is disabled I changed the the other (VM's) (DNS Server) to the private ip address of the Domain (VM).
 The virtual machines are now connected.
 </p>
 <br />